Here is a quick guide to getting started with technology at Duke.

 Software - You have access to a wealth of free and low-cost software.
 Duke negotiates with vendors to make products like Adobe products, research software, antivirus and more available to Duke affiliates.

 Academic Media Services - If you need to capture lectures and events, convert captured media to other formats or distribute media, OIT offers technical consultation and resources.

 Web Conferencing and Collaboration - Web-based collaboration is easy at Duke.
 You can access tools for: self publishing, survey software, online web conferencing and collaboration tools.

 Mobile devices - Get the DukeMobile app to help you navigate services.
 Duke provides wireless access to all Apple and Android mobile devices.

 IT security - Keep your personal and work data secure.
-Duke provides free computer anti-virus software for personal computer security.
+Duke recommends free anti-virus software for personal computer security.
 Make sure to review Duke policies regarding file sharing.